Airbotix-Technology-Pvt-Ltd/DDSPermissionsManager/docker/README.md

-# 🛠️ DDS Permissions Manager — Full Installation Guide
+# 🛠️ DDS Permissions Manager — Docker Setup Guide

 **DDS Permissions Manager** is a backend system built using Java (Micronaut), PostgreSQL, and OAuth2 for securely managing permissions across distributed systems.
 This guide provides a complete step-by-step installation and setup process to run the project locally with full functionality, including: